AbhilashaLodha/Speech2Text/README.md

 The accuracies achieved on training the model for 30 epochs are:
 - Train Accuracy : 86.77%
 - Test Accuracy : 79.84%

+*Accuracies can be improvised by training the model for more number of epochs on a GPU.